Buckie Lifeboat Station: History

 As part of the ongoing redevelopment of Buckie harbour, the RNLI were contacted by the Great North of Scotland railway company in 1883, who wished to extend their lines, and needed the land where the 1860 boathouse stood.
 A deal was struck, and the boathouse and land were sold for just over £121.
-A new boathouse (shown right) was constructed on Low Street in 1885, costing £447-19s-0d, but it is not known if this was paid for by the RNLI, or the gift of the railway company.
+A new boathouse (pictured) was constructed on Low Street in 1885, costing £447-19s-0d, but it is not known if this was paid for by the RNLI, or was funded by the railway company.